perseids-project/imgspect/README.md

 		});
 	</script>

-## For further documentation...
+## For further documentation browse the examples
 ### imgspect
-	...	see ./examples/imgspect/basics/index.html
+	...	see ./examples/imgspect

 ### imgbit
-	... see ./examples/imgbit/basics/index.html
+	... see ./examples/imgbit